martius-lab/cluster_utils/readme.md

 to upgrade

-Also recommended to add this line to your .bashrc (.zshrc)
+Also recommended to add this line to your .bashrc (.zshrc) on the cluster

 export MPLBACKEND="agg"

-## High priority TODO:
+## Low priority TODO:

-pdf output ... on the way

-add adaptive distributions
+add histogram based distribution distributions

-warm restarts ... on the way

 some way of testing

-## Low priority TODO:

 Add more examples

 Write better readme

 ## Done

+warm restarts ... done

+pdf output ... done

 reuse previous best jobs ...
 Done